hamzanadeveloper/recordingapp/d3/README.final.md

   - **Recording History(Tab) with functionality adjustment due to time limit**:
-      - This page is now mainly for display purpose only.
-Functionality to be added and implemented in the future.
-      - This page now displaies the recordings made by this account and able to view details of selected recording.
+      - This page now displays the recordings made by this account and able to view details of selected recording.
+      - Click a single recording tab will popup a new page to display information of this recording.
+      - User will be able to view information like the uploaded date time of the recording on selected.
+      - Other buttons such as 'Send to my docotr' will be an placeholder for future development

   - **Profile features(Tab)**